dkohlsdorf/audio_pattern_discovery/README.md

 + percentile of variance to find variance threshold
 + min size of subsequence

+Now we can also reduce the dimensionality further, by adding an auto encoder.
+The one used here only has one hidden layer.

 We then cluster all sequences using dynamic time warping window.
 The window can be restricted by a `Sakoe-Chiba` band [2].
 Furthermore, we can weigh the errors `INSERTION`, `DELETION` and `MATCH` with